quantitative-technologies/transformer-high-level-keras-api/README.md

 # Transformer Implementation with the High-Level Keras API

-We searched through numerous tutorials including the official TensorFlow tutorial ... but none of them followed the Keras implementation guidelines.
-Since this posed difficulties when trying out our own customizations, we decided to implement from scratch following the guidelines (to our best understanding).
+We searched through numerous tutorials including the [official TensorFlow transformer tutorial](https://www.tensorflow.org/tutorials/text/transformer "Transformer model for language understanding"), but none of them used the high-level API which includes built-in methods for training and evaluation.
+Since this posed difficulties when trying out our own customizations, we decided to implement the transformer from scratch following the guidelines on standardizing on Keras for on the high-level APIs in TensorFlow 2.0.

 The document transformer.pdf gives a detailed explanation of the both the implementation and the our own explanation of the transformer model.

-This README just describes how to use the code.
+This README just demonstrates how to use the code.

 ```bash
 $ python -m program --help